Ayman91/alx-system_engineering-devops/0x00-shell_basics/README.md

-LS ls -lna will do a long list, numeric IDs, hidden files and directory with the options -lna mkdir will make a directory with a specified path mv will move or rename files and directories rmdir will remmove files or directories
+LS ls -lna will do a long list, numeric IDs, hidden files and directory with the options -lna mkdir will make a directory with a specified path mv will move or rename files and directories rm will remmove files or directories